Mark Connolly: Dundee United

 On 31 January 2019, Connolly signed for Dundee United of the Scottish Championship for an undisclosed fee, on a two-and-a-half-year contract.
 He scored his first goal for the club on 4 January 2020, the only goal of their away match against Queen of the South, in what was his first appearance in the starting lineup since the previous August.
 He was part of the United team that were 14 points clear at the top of the Championship table when the 2019–20 season was curtailed due to the COVID-19 pandemic; they were subsequently declared champions and promoted to the Premiership.
 In August 2020 he extended his contract with the club until 2023.
 The following month, he was charged with "not acting in the best interests of football" and breaching COVID regulations, when he allegedly refused to wear a face mask in a taxi.
 He was subsequently given a suspended two-match ban at a Scottish Football Association disciplinary hearing.
 In May 2021, Connolly snapped his cruciate ligament in a Premiership match against Motherwell, and was expected to be out injured for several months.

 Connolly was loaned to Dunfermline Athletic in September 2021.
 He departed the club in January 2022 after playing every minute of his 14 appearances for the club, scoring 1 goal.

 On 17 January 2022, Connolly returned to his home country, signing for League of Ireland Premier Division club Dundalk on a six-month loan deal.
 Dundalk confirmed on 22 July 2022 that Connolly had been recalled by Dundee United following his loan spell.

 Derry City

 After ending his loan spell at Dundalk, Dundee United sold Connolly to Derry City on 28 July 2022 for an undisclosed fee.
 On 13 November 2022, he was part of the starting 11 in the 2022 FAI Cup final as his side defeated Shelbourne by a record cup final score of 4–0 at the Aviva Stadium.
 On 12 November 2025, it was announced that Connolly would be leaving the club at the end of his contract, having captained the club during his three and a half years at the club, scoring 4 goals in 114 appearances in all competitions.

+Coleraine

+On 10 December 2025, it was announced that Connolly had signed a pre-contract agreement with NIFL Premiership club Coleraine, joining on 1 January 2026.
+He scored 1 goal in 20 appearances in all competitions for the club and was part of the squad that won the 2025–26 Irish Cup before retiring at the end of the season.

+Post-playing career

+On 11 June 2026, Connolly was announced as Director of Football at his former club Derry City.
+On 5 August 2026, upon the sacking of manager Tiernan Lynch, Connolly was announced as interim manager of the club.
+In his first game in charge, he lead the side to a 2–0 victory over Sligo Rovers, describing the experience of managing the club as "an absolute honour".